 There are a bunch different lists of the world's superfoods, but my feeling is that there are hundreds (if not thousands) of these “superfoods” in the world and it's better to take all those lists you've found and combined them rather than just listening to one source of information.

 For this recipe, I chose to go in the superfood powder direction.
 The base of these energy bites is my normal recipe – a mixture of dates, nuts, and quinoa – but this time I've included three of my favorite superfood powders to give these babies an extra kick.
 Maca, spirulina, and cocoa.

 These are three superfoods that I eat on an almost daily basis.
 Whether it's in a smoothie, my oatmeal or these brownie energy bites, I really love the benefits they have on my mood and energy.
 Plus, they're actually quite tasty (although spirulina might take you a little while to get used to).

 Here's a little run down on each powder:

-Spirulina is a blue-green algae that's found in pristine freshwater lakes, ponds and rivers.
-Spirulina is a superfood in every sense of the word – it's packed with vitamins and minerals, helps almost every organ in our body AND it's high in protein.
-In fact, gram for gram, spirulina has more protein that beef, poultry, fish and soy beans.
+Spirulina is a blue-green algae that's found in pristine freshwater lakes, ponds, and rivers.
+It's a superfood in every sense of the word – it's packed with vitamins and minerals, helps almost every organ in our body AND it's high in protein.
+In fact, gram for gram, spirulina has more protein than beef, poultry, fish and soybeans.
 It also has 4x the antioxidants of blueberries.
 Spirulina's main benefits are that it helps with eye and gut health, strengthens the immune system and helps the body detoxify.